jhradilek/vim-snippets/README.markdown

 For the **UltiSnips** and **snipMate** plug-ins, the following snippets are included in their respective directories:

 * **docbk.snippets** — Snippets for the DocBook XML language according to [DocBook: The Definitive Guide, version 2.0.17](http://www.docbook.org/tdg/).
+See also my [vim-syntax](https://github.com/jhradilek/vim-syntax) repository for an updated syntax file for this language.
 * **mallard.snippets** — Snippets for the Mallard XML language according to [Mallard 1.0 DRAFT (as of 2013-02-11)](http://projectmallard.org/1.0/index.html).
 See also my [vim-syntax](https://github.com/jhradilek/vim-syntax) repository for a syntax file for this language.

 For the **snippetsEmu** plug-in, the following legacy snippets are available in the **snippetsEmu** directory, but are no longer actively developed or maintained: